 How to Use this Book

-If I had read my own book five years ago, I would have stopped reading when I got to the moments of trauma.
+If I had read my own book five or six years ago, I would have stopped reading when I got to the moments of trauma.
 I would have put the book down, and shoved it to the back of the bookshelf because I was afraid of triggering my own pain.

 If you are in the same boat, know that I am looking out for you, my reader and fellow warrior.
 I will issue trigger warnings for the brief recounts of my traumatic experiences.
 Feel free to skip over them- you will still be able to make sense of the book.
 If you choose to dive into the difficult parts, know that I will not leave you in the darkness and pain.
 Hope and resilience guide the story and healing practices.

 When we are healing, I find it important to acknowledge that there will be some discomfort involved.
 Though we often perceive anything unpleasant as a threat, comfort and safety are not the same thing.
 We can reassure ourselves that we are safe by looking around the room we are in.
 Is there anything here that wants to eat me or destroy me?
 If there are no immediate threats, we are safe right now.